+The Bijvoet Center houses advanced infrastructures for the analysis of proteins and other biomolecules.
 Our high-resolution NMR spectroscopy instruments makes it possible to determine the structure of small to medium size proteins or other biomolecules.
 Combined with molecular dynamics, the functional interactions between biomolecules can be assessed.
-We use X-ray crystallography on in-house X-ray diffractometers and beam lines at the European Synchrotron in Grenoble to developed atomic resolution structures of proteins and protein complexes.
+We use X-ray crystallography on in-house X-ray diffractometers and synchrotrons to develop atomic resolution structures of proteins and protein complexes.
 Mass spectrometry is used for state-of-the art proteomics and for the structural characterization of biomolecules in relation to their biological function.
-Electon microscopy is used to analyse protein structures in a cellular context.
+Electron microscopy is used to analyze protein structures in a cellular context.
 Finally we use a wide variety of chemical and biochemical techniques in addition to structural studies to advance their understanding of the various functions of biomolecules and their interactions.

 The Bijvoet Center is one of the access Centres of Instruct-ERIC, a pan-European research infrastructure in structural biology, making high-end technologies and methods available to users.
 Through Instruct, European scientist from many countries, including the Netherlands, can get access to high-end structural biology technology throughout Europe.